mmomtchev/igc-xc-score/README.md

-progress=<milliseconds> # report the current solution every <milliseconds>, works best in pipe mode noflight=false          # do not include the flight track in the geojson output invalid=false           # include invalid GPS fixes
+progress=<milliseconds> # report the current solution every <milliseconds>, works best in pipe mode noflight=false          # do not include the flight track in the geojson output invalid=false           # include invalid GPS fixes hp=false                # High Precision mode, use Vincenty's instead of FCC distances, twice slower for a little bit better precision
 ```

 Using with node (**developer**)